wellesley-bisc195/wellesley-bisc195.github.io/lessons/Lesson01.md

 `Finder`/`Explorer` are examples of a graphical user interface (GUI - pronounced "gooey"), that is a program that allows you to interact with it visually.
-However, GUIs are difficult to design and maintain, so most bioinformatics tools are built around "command line"[^4] or text-based interfaces.
+However, GUIs are difficult to design and maintain, so most bioinformatics tools are built around "command line"[^cl] or text-based interfaces.
 The good news is that the organization of the filesystem is the same whether you're interacting with it in a GUI or in the terminal.